Corporate Governance Guidelines

 Scheduling Board Meetings

 The Lead Director, in consultation with the Chairman of the Board, will determine the timing and length of Board meetings.
 The Board expects that four regular meetings per year at appropriate intervals are in general desirable for the performance of the Board's responsibilities.
-In addition to regularly scheduled meetings, special Board meetings may be called upon appropriate notice at any time to address specific needs of EA.
+In addition to regularly scheduled meetings, special Board meetings may be called in accordance with EA’s bylaws to address specific needs of EA.

 Selecting Agenda Items and Materials for Board Meetings